vbilopav/vb-spa/README.md

 #### Bi-directional model binding

 Model binding means that you can declare some data model that can be binded to your UI easily.
-When you change the stae of UI, model changes too.
+When you change the something in the UI, model changes too.
 When you change your model, UI changes too.

 That is awesome.

 More info on wiki...